 Type of Sale – This can show the amount of distressed sales in relation to traditional sales.
 Using REO/Short sales as Comps when they make up less than 10% of the is typically not the best choice.
 But during the crash, there were certain neighborhoods that were predominantly distressed sales and this had a big impact on the market.
 This allowed me to illustrate this to the reader of my reports.

-If you are interested in learning more, I go into more detail in the video above.
+If you are interested in learning more, I go into more detail in the video below.